EsraaSamy38/Excel-Bikes-Sales-Analysis-Project/README.md

 # 🚴Bike sales Analysis - Excel Project

 A data analysis project exploring factors influencing bike purchases using Excel.
-Analyzed customer demographics, income levels, and other variables to identify purchase patternsthat is presented presents in interactive dashboard
+Analyzed customer demographics, income levels, and other variables to identify purchase patterns that is in interactive dashboard

 ##   🌟Features